Effect of itraconazole on the pharmacokinetics of rosuvastatin

 The drug is highly bound to plasma proteins, mainly albumin, and undergoes minimal metabolism in the liver, primarily through the cytochrome P450 enzyme system, specifically CYP2C9 and CYP2C19.

-See also Common side effects of rosuvastatin
+See also Crestor rosuvastatin uk

 The half-life of rosuvastatin is approximately 19 hours, meaning it takes about 19 hours for half of the drug to be eliminated from the body.
 This long half-life allows for once-daily dosing, making it convenient for patients.